mrocklin/distributed/docs/source/scheduling/related-work.rst

 Task Schedulers
 ---------------

-The context of task scheduling is described in :doc:`Task Scheduling<task-scheduling>`.
+The context of task scheduling is described in :doc:`Background Scheduling<background-scheduling>`.

 Industry
 ~~~~~~~~